aurovilleresearchplatform/aurovilleresearchplatform.github.io/research-platform-team.md

 ## Ravi Murugesan

 <img src="https://aurovilleresearchplatform.github.io/images/ravi.jpg" style="max-width:35%;float:left;padding-right:20px;padding-bottom:10px;">
 I moved to Auroville in 2018 to explore a different way of life.
 That year was the golden jubilee of Auroville.
 I joined the 50th anniversary team and wrote reports on projects funded by a large grant from the Indian government.
 I also helped to organize week-long Auroville outreach events in Vadodara and Kolkata.
-In 2020, I set up the [Auroville Repository](https://aurorepo.in/) and a learning management system for the Auroville Earth Institute.
+In 2020, I set up the [Auroville Repository](https://aurorepo.in/) for the Research Platform and a learning management system for the Auroville Earth Institute.
 I left Auroville in 2022, but I continue to volunteer my time as a server administrator.

 ---